 - 3.4 Support Staff may be involved in a supportive role in some RSE lessons and also play an important, informal pastoral support role with students.
 They will be supported in their pastoral role through training and Inset.
 Learning Support Officers will play a critical role in ensuring that SEND students are able to access the curriculum and can answer questions to clarify their understanding. - 3.5 Governors have responsibilities for school policies.
 They will be consulted about the RSE provision and policy and have regular reports at governors' meetings. - 3.6 Parents/Carers have a legal right to view this policy and to have information about the school's RSE provision.
 They also have a legal right to withdraw their children from dedicated sex education lessons if they wish up to the third term before their 16th birthday.
 However, they do not have permission to withdraw children from the Relationship part of the curriculum.
 The school will seek and take account of parent/carer views and endeavour to adopt a partnership approach with parents/carers.
 This will include information/education workshops for parents/carers and their children. - 3.7 The School Nurse plays a key role in RSE both in terms of input into lessons and provision of pastoral support for students.
 The school will work in ongoing consultation and partnership with the school nurse. - 3.8 Our Pastoral Support Worker offers support to students in school and individual appointments can be made to discuss relationships.
-These relationships can refer to family, friends and partners. - 3.9 Outside Agencies and Speakers are involved in the input to RSE lessons and as points of referral as support services for students.
+These relationships can refer to family, friends and partners. - 3.9 Outside Agencies and Speakers are involved in some RSE lessons where experienced input is required.
+School will work in partnership with them and help to plan the sessions they deliver.
 The school will only work with agencies and speakers who are appropriate to student needs.
-The school will work in partnership with them and jointly plan the sessions they offer in school.
-The school will also promote relevant outside helping agencies that students can access. - 3.10 Students have an entitlement to RSE appropriate to their ages and circumstances and to pastoral support.
+The school will also promote relevant agencies that students can access. - 3.10 Students have an entitlement to RSE appropriate to their ages and circumstances and to pastoral support.
 They will be actively consulted about their RSE needs and their views will be central to developing the provision.
 This will include self-evaluation and reflection questionnaires.